yactouat/www.yactouat.com-fr/README.md

 There are two build triggers pre configured in the GCP UI =>

+- ! be aware that you must have pushed the prod and the staging Cloud Run services once with the right port (80) and the `--allow-unauthenticated` flag once with the CLI before being able to run those triggers
 - one for prod, that is run on tagging the main branch; tags must follow the pattern `^v(\d+)\.(\d+)\.(\d+)$`
   - to push a tag => `git tag tag_name && git push origin tag_name`
 - one for staging, that runs for each commit that is not on the main branch; as I work alone I allow myself to do this for now, but if you're using this repo as a template, you may want to consider a unique staging branch and restrict the trigger to that branch